Identification and Estimation of Partial Effects in Nonlinear Semiparametric Panel Models: Implementation Details

 Third, we modified the Gaussian kernel as follows to satisfy Assumption B\ref{assn:kernel}:

 This kernel is equivalent to the Gaussian kernel for $|u|\leq 5$ and their results are generally indistinguishable.
-The truncation at $\pm 6$ ensures the compact support assumption B\ref{assn:kernel}.(i) holds.
+The truncation at $\pm 6$ ensures the compact support assumed in B\ref{assn:kernel}.(i).
 The quintic polynomial for $5 < |u|\le 6$ guarantees the twice continuous differentiability assumed in B\ref{assn:kernel}.(ii).

+Fourth, one needs to select a bandwidth $b_N = \kappa \cdot N^{-\delta}$.
+In principle, we could choose different bandwidths for $\ubx_t'\widehat\beta$ and $V$ (after standardization and orthogonalization), but for simplicity, we keep it the same in the numerical exercises.

-\paragraph{Bandwidth selection.} In practice, one needs to select a bandwidth $b_N = \kappa \cdot N^{-\delta}$.
-First, we choose $\delta^*$ that satisfies our rate conditions in Assumption B\ref{assn:ASFrates}.
-Then, we find the scaling constant $\kappa^*$ using leave-one-out cross-validation over a finite grid.
-In our simulations and empirical illustration, $\kappa^*$ usually ranges from 1 to 2, and the estimated ASF and APE are generally stable for scaling constants $\kappa$ ranging in $[\kappa^*-0.2,\,\kappa^*+0.2]$.
+Here we first choose $\delta$ that satisfies our rate conditions in Assumption B\ref{assn:ASFrates}.
+We then find the scaling constant $\kappa^*$ using a bootstrap over a finite grid: see Appendix \ref{sec:bw-bs} for details.
+In our simulations and empirical illustration, $\kappa^*$ usually ranges from 0.6 to 4, and the estimated ASF and APE are generally robust with respect to the scaling constant $\kappa$ within a neighborhood of $\kappa^*$, such as within the range $[\kappa^*-0.2,\,\kappa^*+0.2]$.